Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Learning MEP Heuristics with GNN

-\item \textit{Relational message passing with GINEConv:} Two successive GINEConv \citep{DBLP:conf/iclr/HuLGZLPL20} layers, each followed by a ReLU activation, let every node aggregate information from its neighbors while explicitly incorporating edge indexes and attributes.
-Empirically, we found that two layers provide a sufficient receptive field over the Kripke‑structure graph without risking over‑smoothing.
+yielding $\hyperstyle{edge\_emb\_dim}$-dimensional embeddings.
+This bitwise encoding provides a compact and lossless representation of node identifiers while supporting continuous optimization and stable gradients.

-\item \textit{Graph‑level summarization:} We average the final node embeddings to produce a single \hyperstyle{hidden}-\hyperstyle{dim}‑\hyperstyle{vector}.
-This global mean pooling is permutation‑invariant and yields a fixed‑size summary regardless of graph order or size, suited for the regression head.
+\item \textit{Relational message passing with GINEConv:} Two successive GINEConv \citep{DBLP:conf/iclr/HuLGZLPL20} layers, each followed by a ReLU activation, allow each node to aggregate information from its neighbors while explicitly incorporating edge indices and attributes.